Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 ```

-This prefill value can then be used in the method `DataCreation` in `InstantiationHandler.cs` to map against the fields that are needed as a part of the submittance part of the application during instantiation.
+This prefill value can then be used in the method `DataCreation` in `InstantiationHandler.cs` to map against the fields
+that are needed as a part of the submitting part of the application during instantiation.
 Example:

 ```c#
 public async Task DataCreation(Instance instance, object data, Dictionary<string, string> prefill)